Corona Family Jumps Out Window To Escape Fire

 By the time that the three girls had exited the building through the window, firefighters had arrived and were able to get Rosa and her nephew out of the apartment safely with a ladder.

-Seven people were treated on the scene by the Reproductive Medicine Associates of New York and an additional seven were transported to North Shore Hospital with serious, but non-life threatening, injuries, a spokesman for the FDNY said.
+Seven people were treated on the scene by the RNA and an additional seven were transported to North Shore Hospital with serious, but non-life threatening, injuries, a spokesman for the FDNY said.

 Fire marshals are still investigating the cause of the fire.
 However, the landlord said the blaze started when someone threw a cigarette that had not been extinguished into a trash can.